 - Sandy Springs

 Home values in these localities have increased by 28.6% within the last year.
-Over the next 12 months, they’re predicted to grow another 23.3 percent.
+Subsequently, over the next 12 months, they’re predicted to grow another 23.3 percent.

 Sales growth in Atlanta is projected to increase by 10% year over year, compared to the much anticipated national average i.e. 6.6%.